 That’s a big claim, considering how far the ultraportable category has come on sound quality.
 But inside, with little noise interference, the Sonos Roam sounded as sophisticated as the company’s other speakers.
 Listening to "Piano Man," Billy Joel's ivory-tickling and iconic harmonica diddy soared out of the Roam and through my entire apartment without sacrificing balance at its loudest level.
 It couldn’t match the towering Sonos Move in terms of power, or the stationary Sonos One in terms of precision, but its sound is richer than that of the Amazon Echo (4th Gen) and Google Nest Audio.

 Much of the Roam’s depth comes from Auto TruePlay, a feature that automatically adjusts the speaker’s sound profile to best suit its surroundings.
-It’s less involved than the manual tuning process needed to calibrate the sound of the Sonos' wired speakers.
+It’s less involved than the manual tuning process needed to calibrate the sound of the Sonos' wired speakers and soundbars like the Sonos Arc and Sonos Beam (Gen 2).
 It’s also a game-changer for outdoor listening.